bhagya88/Eat-D-Burger/README.md

 [Check to see the demo](https://guarded-reef-93870.herokuapp.com/)

 ### Technologies used
-* Node.js, Express
+* Server - Node.js, Express
-* MySql database
+* Database - MySql database
-* Express-handlebars
+* Client - Express-handlebars
-* Npm modules - express, mysql, express-handlebars, body-parser, path, method-overide
+* Npm modules used - express, mysql, express-handlebars, body-parser, path, method-overide

 ### Design
 MVC design pattern and server side rendering is used.